Building Design Systems: Complete 2026 Guide

 3. Documentation: Guidelines for when and how to use everything

-My Journey Building Design Systems
+Lessons from Building Design Systems

 • Start with pain, not perfection: Solve one real problem well before expanding

-• Make adoption effortless: If using your system requires more effort than not using it, people won’t use it
+• Make adoption effortless: If using your system requires more effort than not using it, people won’t

-• Document the “why”: Developers can figure out the “how” from code; they need context for decisions
+• Document the “why”: Developers can figure out “how” from code

 Why Design Systems Matter

-• Efficiency: Developers stop rebuilding the same components
+• Efficiency: Stop rebuilding the same components

-• Quality: Accessibility and best practices are built in once
+• Quality: Accessibility built in once

 Core Components of a Design System